marvuchko/shop/README.md

 ### Docker

 1. Make sure that you have Docker installed.
-2. if you are on *Linux / Mac OS* navigate to the projects folder <br>
+2. if you are on *Linux / Mac OS* navigate to the project folder <br>
     and type `sudo chmod 777 mvnw`
 3. Type then `sudo chmod 777 run-with-docker.sh`
 4. Execute`run-with-docker.sh`